About Alaina Shearer

 In June of 2016, fed up with inequities faced by women in tech and digital fields, Alaina founded a group called Women in Digital.
 Now known as Together Digital, the group has grown to nationwide with chapters from Columbus to San Antonio and Seattle.
 After only one year of membership 51% of members reported receiving a raise or promotion, others have negotiated paid family leave and over 80% of members report feeling more confident.
 By leading this organization with over 200 volunteers, Alaina has proven herself capable of leading her diverse Congressional District.
 Our District needs a leader who will fight for what we believe in, not one who simply takes orders from the top.
 Alaina has always been and always will be a fighter who bucks the status quo to create change.Read more

 2009 – 2016 Growing a Digital Agency to over $1M

 As a single mother and without venture funding or family wealth, Alaina starts her own digital agency in 2009 at the start of the Great Recession.
 She goes on to defy defies the odds by becoming one of the 1.7% of women business owners who grows a business past $1 million in revenue.
 Her business growth was not without its ups and downs.
 In those years Alaina met every challenge small and medium-sized business owners face: rising healthcare costs for employees, a competitive job market, and zero assistance from the government or any Amazon-like tax breaks.
-She faced potential bankruptcy on more than one occasion but kept the business afloat with high-interest loans.
-She’s now a fierce advocate for consumer protection.
-In 2016, recognizing the obstacles against women in tech and digital, Alaina starts an organization called Women in Digital.
-Now known as Together Digital, the 2K member group spans across over 20 cities nationwide.Read more
+She faced potential bankruptcy on more than one occasion but kept the business afloat with high-interest small business loans.
+She’s now a fierce advocate for consumer and small business protection and she believes more needs to be done to protect small businesses and to fuel their growth.Read more

 2000-2006 Radio Days & Single Motherhood